Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Financial Market and Optimization Problem

 In general, well posedness will depend not only on the initial capital $x_0$ but on the complete set of model parameters which are $T,\theta,d,\volR,\sigma_{\mu},\revspeed,\revlevel,x_0,\driftinitial,\covinitial, \filterinitial,\condcovinitial,\Gamma,n,\volexp$.

-For the power utility function with parameter $\theta<0$ we have $\utility_\theta(x)<0$ for all $x>0$.
+For power utility with parameter $\theta<0$ we have $\utility_\theta(x)<0$ for all $x>0$.
 Hence, in that case we can simply choose $\rewardconstant^{H}=0$ and the optimization problem is well-posed for all model parameters with negative $\theta$.
 The logarithmic utility function ($\theta=0$) is no longer bounded from above but we show below in Subsec.~\ref{LogUtility} that the value function $\valueorigin_0^H(x_0)$ is bounded from above by some positive constant $\rewardconstant^{H}$ for any selection of the remaining model parameters.
 More delicate is the case of power utility with positive parameter $\theta\in (0,1)$ which is also not bounded from above.
+Here, well posedness is only guaranteed under certain restrictions on the choice of model parameters such as the investment horizon and parameters controlling the variance of the asset price and drift processes.
+For a market with a fully observed drift rate modeled by an Ornstein-Uhlenbeck process this phenomenon was already described in Kim and Omberg \cite{Kim and Omberg (1996)}.
+Further, it was also observed in Korn and Kraft \cite[Sec.
+3]{Korn and Kraft (2004)} who coined it ``I-unstability'', in Angoshtari \cite{Angoshtari2013,Angoshtari2016}, and Lee and Papanicolaou \cite{Lee Papanicolaou (2016)} who studied power utility maximization problems and their well posedness for financial market models with cointegrated asset price processes, and in Battauz et al.~\cite{Battauz et al (2017)} for markets with defaultbale assets.

+For detailed investigation also for models with not directly observable drift and expert opinions we refer to our paper \cite{Gabih et al (2022) Nirvana} where we find sufficient conditions on the model parameters ensuring well posedness.
+They are given below in \eqref{wellposed_full} and \eqref{wellposed_partial}.
+Some results for markets with a single risky asset ($d=1$) are also contained in Colaneri et al.~\cite{Colaneri et al (2021)}.

-That case is investigated in detail in our paper \cite{Gabih et al (2022) Nirvana} where we find conditions on the model parameters ensuring well posedness.
-One of the findings is that depending on the chosen parameters well-posedness can be guaranteed only if the trading horizon $T$ is smaller than some certain ``explosion time''.
+One of the findings is that depending on the chosen parameters well posedness can be guaranteed only if the trading horizon $T$ is smaller than some certain ``explosion time''.
 In the following we always assume that \eqref{opti_org} constitutes a well-posed optimization problem.